Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 You can experiment by adjusting slightly coarser or finer to improve your brew’s quality and adjust its strength according to personal preference.

-3. Monitor Water Temperature And Brewing Time
+3. Monitor Temperature And Brewing Time

 An ideal brewing time ranges from 2-5 minutes depending on various factors such as grind size and personal preference.